daominah/age_of_empires_ror_hd/README_AoE2_begin.md

   And if you are low on Gold, you can sell some things to get Gold in the Market, but buying enough Stone for a whole Castle is hella expensive.

+## 1500 → 1700 (in progress): struggle vs Archer + Siege push

+- Try harder to keep Scouts alive until Castle Age, so we know what the opponent is doing when they reach Castle Age.
+- If you have Skirmishers and they produce many Archers, go out early to prevent them from easily making a forward Siege Workshop.

 ## Obvious weaknesses to improve

 - I can still run only one opening smoothly, the Scout into Castle Age boom.